codemicro/bar/README.md

 ### Compiling locally

-These instructions assume you have a recent version of the Go 1.x toolchain installed on your machine.
+These instructions assume you have a recent version of the Go 1.18 (or newer) toolchain installed on your machine.

 ```
 git clone https://github.com/codemicro/bar.git